chaunceygardiner/weewx-weatherboard/README.md

-# weewx-weatherboard
+# weewx-weatherboard — Read the weather from across the room

 [![Read the manual](assets/btn-manual.svg)](https://chaunceygardiner.github.io/weewx-weatherboard/)
 [![Download weewx-weatherboard.zip](assets/btn-download.svg)](https://github.com/chaunceygardiner/weewx-weatherboard/releases/latest/download/weewx-weatherboard.zip)
 [![Report an issue](assets/btn-issue.svg)](https://github.com/chaunceygardiner/weewx-weatherboard/issues)

-WeatherBoard&trade; is a skin for WeeWX inspired by the RainWise LED Weather Oracle display.
+WeatherBoard&trade; is a skin for WeeWX that shows the current weather in figures big enough to read at a glance.
 It's perfect to display continuously on a low-cost tablet mounted on the wall.

-WeatherBoard displays a small set of critical weather information that is easy to read from across the room.

 * Does the wind sound ferocious?
   * Check the WeatherBoard to see how fast it is gusting.